LegendaryEmoji/Norbo-bot/README.md

 # Norbo

+NOTE: I AM NOT PROVIDING ANY SUPPORT FOR THIS, YOU CAN MODIFY AND USE IT IF YOU WANT!

 A Normal / Basic Bot That Cover All Basic Features / Commands For Beginners In Coding And Discord!

 # Exporting / Downloading